-Prior to joining YPT, Jessica was employed as Executive Director of the Alexandria Symphony Orchestra in Alexandria, VA.
+Prior to joining YPT, Jessica (she/her/hers) was employed as Executive Director of the Alexandria Symphony Orchestra in Alexandria, VA.
 In her time as the administrative leader of the ASO, Wisser oversaw the organization’s launch of Northern Virginia’s first El Sistema-inspired music education program, ASO Sympatico, as well as the organization’s celebratory performance of the 100th Anniversary of Igor Stravinsky’s The Rite of Spring with a one-night only performance at the National Gallery of Art Modern Art Wing, featuring new choreography and performance by Bowen McCauley Dance.

 Previously, Wisser worked as General Manager at Cantata Singers, a choral organization in Boston, Massachusetts that administered Classroom Cantatas, a residency program in a diverse spread of Boston Public Schools where students create their own musical compositions based in curricular guidelines.
 Wisser also completed an administrative internship with the Wolf Trap Opera Company in Vienna, Virginia.

 Jessica graduated with a B.A. from Duke University, focusing on a double major in Music and Public Policy.
 While at Duke, Jessica sang with the Duke University Chorale as well as with Duke University’s oldest all-female a cappella group, Duke Out of the Blue.
 An arts lover from a young age, Jessica began her music career as a pianist, debuted on the local musical theater stage as Fish #2 in The Little Mermaid, and studied voice and music theory during high school at the Fine Arts Center in her hometown of Greenville, South Carolina.
 Jessica currently lives in Arlington, Virginia with her husband, Evan, her daughter, Claire, and her dog, Jefferson.